-The Office of the Workers' Advocate provides free and independent advice about your injury claim and your appeal.
+The Injured Worker Appeal Services provides free and independent advice about your injury claim and your appeal.

-Phone: 306.787.2456 Email: workersadvocate@gov.sk.ca Online: saskatchewan.ca
+Phone: 877.787.2456 Email: appealservices@gov.sk.ca Online: saskatchewan.ca

 Step 2: Appeals department

 If you have completed step one and disagree with the decision made after an initial review, you can appeal to the appeals department, which is independent of the WCB's claims operations division.
 Once your appeal is received, you will receive a letter confirming registration of your appeal.